Digital Badges Scheme

 - Positive and flexible (PF)

-Example 1.
-For a 1 day team building workshop, the student can earn one Digital Badge with the attribute of Effective communicator (EC)
+- For a 1 day team communication workshop, the student can earn one Digital Badge with the attribute of Effective communicator (EC)

 Descriptions of categories: